 We all have that one client…

-You get and email or a phone call from a frantic client and they want to know why when they searched for their business yesterday that they showed up in the maps and now today they don’t.
+You get an email or a phone call from a frantic client and they want to know why when they searched for their business yesterday that they showed up in the maps and now today they don’t.

 “I was on top in that maps section and now I’m not there?
 What’s going on?
-I even had my wife do the same search for me on the other side of town and she don’t see a map come up.”
+I even had my wife do the same search for me on the other side of town and she doesn’t see a map come up.”

 If you are just starting out in Local SEO.. congratulations!
 But make sure you explain to your clients that search results are not static.
 There are many factors why your #1 locally ranked client does not see his business in the 3 pack.

 Here are some factors that may cause a business not to show up in the local section or maps.

 Location – Google customizes searches based on location.
 So if you search for a business outside of the area, it’s highly likely that location is a factor.
 You’re going to have to have different tools to do Google searches as if you were in another zip code or city.

 Google Account – Being logged into a Google Account will get you all kinds of different results.
 If you are logged into a Google Account and have a Google+ profile, it’s highly likely they are seeing search results that are so personal that it even creeps me out.
 Also remember that Android device users are always logged into their devices.